Cleopatra Jones: Background

 However, the film is also deliberately funny, with one-liners and over-the-top villains.
 These were presumably the work of co-writer Sheldon Keller, a veteran TV comedy specialist whose numerous credits include The Dick Van Dyke Show and Caesar's Hour.

 Max Julien originally wrote the part of Jones for his then-girlfriend Vonetta McGee, but the part was eventually given to Dobson, a fashion model whose height inspired the film's tag line: "6 feet 2 inches of dynamite."
 Although blaxploitation films generally used sex to attract an audience, Cleopatra Jones was comparatively modest, containing no nudity or explicit sex.
+The wardrobe for the title character was designed by Giorgio di Sant' Angelo.

 Just as Jones came from a poor, high-crime neighborhood, Dobson came from a working-class background.
 She grew up in Baltimore's inner city; her mother owned a beauty salon and her father worked at a railroad station.
 After earning a degree from the Baltimore Institute of Art, Dobson moved to New York City to become a model.
 Her race proved an obstacle until she caught the attention of movie producers searching for a black heroine.